 Jesus said to love the Lord our God with all our hearts, with all our souls, and with all our minds.
 In other words, with our whole selves.
 Traditionally then, Episcopal worship has sought to engage the whole body and all five senses in the act of worship.
 You will find that in Episcopal worship, there is a lot of movement: standing, sitting, kneeling and coming forward to receive communion.
 Though many people find these patterns of worship comforting, no one is required to participate in such a way as to make them uncomfortable.
 The Episcopal Church welcomes all baptized persons, of any age and from any Christian tradition at communion.

-St Luke’s has two Sunday morning services
+St Luke’s Sunday Worship

 We are located right on West Genesee St, just about a quarter mile west of the West Genesee high school.
 We have an entrance from West Genesee St as well as an entrance from Richlee St. There is ample parking in our parking lot and handicap spots near the Richlee St entrance.